kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I was accepted to the Winter Institute in Computational Social Science hosted by the University of Arizona (WICSS), which will be held in Jan 2021 [ November ]
 - I will be attending the 2020 SOCML session for Privacy and ML, moderated by U. Erlingsson, organized by I. Goodfellow.
 I am on 2 hours of sleep but happy! [ December ]
 - I am taking two classes from Hyperlink Academy in 2021: Esoteric Programming Theory and Design Neighbourhood Scale Software and a Digital Privacy Legal course at school [ December ]
+- I am co-organizing an event with Prof Jenkins and and BIC [ December ]

 ## 2019